DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

+## Metrics

+Metrics draw attention to something that matters.

+They also put pressure on people to improve the thing measured.

+I want to balance the delivery metrics—such as velocity, cycle time, and so forth.

+Value Delivery — Technical Excellence
+<p style="font-size: 400%">🔻</p>
+People Flourishing

-## Niko Niko
+### Niko Niko

 ![niko niko calendar from https://www.agilealliance.org/glossary/nikoniko/](https://www.agilealliance.org/wp-content/uploads/2015/12/Niko-NikoCalendar.png)

 Hypothesized benefits:

-- Spark conversations about why someone is down: human interaction.
+- Spark conversations about why someone is down: increase human interaction.
 - Notice poor morale earlier and do something to improve.
 - Spot trends or patterns that may inspire changes.